FokkeZB/Tutorial/README.md

 A one-day Titanium Alloy Tutorial by [Fokke Zandbergen](http://fokkezb.nl).

+This tutorial is no official [Appcelerator](http://appcelerator.com) training material!

 ## How to use

 1. Make sure you have enough tutors (1:5) for the class size.